vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 "DriverVolumeBlockDevice" in file "nova/virt/block_device.py" to prepare the original volume and diff volume.
 It will call VMThunder to create a VMT-snapshot following the above step.
-(ii) deletion: We add a delete method (about 20 lines) in file "nova/compute/manager.py' to destroy the unused original and diff volumes.
+(ii) deletion: We call delete method of vmthunder in file "nova/compute/manager. py' to destroy the unused original and diff volumes.

 More details of the implementation can be found in the following links:
 Paper, http://www.computer.org/csdl/trans/td/preprint/06719385.pdf